prinnevald/project-ideas/README.md

 - [ ] Search enghine for filesystem with Gnome, or something
 - [ ] Contribute to Vlang
 - [ ] Browser + IDE in one program
+- [ ] KimLip - Know It Means Lisp In Python (Embed small Lisp dialect into Python lists with AST Transformations)